cacontad/SeedScripts/README.md

 # SeedScripts
-# Scripts provided for the Paper "Metabolic modelling of isoflavone accumulation in wild and cultivated soybean seeds elucidates the role of maternal contribution"
+# Scripts provided for the Paper "Metabolic modeling of isoflavone accumulation in soybean seeds revealed the role of maternal contribution"
 By Carolina A. Contador, Ailin Liu, Ming-Sin Ng, Yee-Shan Ku, Siu H. J. Chan, and Hon-Ming Lam

 ## The provided scripts require the following tools to be available: